ADART IS AN ANNUAL MAGAZINE PROMOTING THE CONVERGENCE OF ART AND ADVERTISING.

 ANSWER: I think collaboration is pretty much mandatory, and it's not just because you can get more done when you work with more people but even if you look at great artists that we consider geniuses they all come from a background where they were sharing their ideas, whether it's like coffee shops in Paris in like 1920 or I mean Michelangelo came from a guild he was educated amongst different people so I can't think of one alone genius that's actually an alone genius.
 If you actually scratch a little beyond that you realize that everybody, somewhere along the line was bouncing ideas off someone or reacting to people even if they weren't discussing it.
 I feel like that's almost like a turbo charger for your creative process.
 If your just in a vacuum you might come up with something cool, but if you bounce that idea off something else, then something else, then something else, and it led to something somebody hadn't thought about.
 So it's up to you how you collaborate, but I think collaboration is pretty crucial.

-ANSWER: so like picasso, for example.
-He didn't come up with cubism.
+ANSWER: So, like Picasso, for example, he didn't come up with cubism.
 So that kind of tells you it's wrong to steal an idea from somebody to try to create or even diminish their contribution.
-I think its good to appropriate work if you feel like you can come up with something new or exciting.
-And I do feel like there are people who will steal work and not push it further, and they can make a dent, but that's a very; that's a short lived ad life you know?
-Because of some bodies done it before, at best you can do it bigger or in front of a bigger audience, but it's not that exciting.
+I think it’s good to appropriate work if you feel like you can come up with something new or exciting.
+And I do feel like there are people who will steal work and not push it further, and they can make a dent, but that's a very— that's a short lived ad life you know?
+Because, if some bodies done it before, at best you can do it bigger or in front of a bigger audience, but it's not that exciting.
 Eventually your art directors and people in the industry are gonna realize this guys kind of a dud.
-So I feel like the creative community, whether it's artists or applied artists in graphic design, advertising, film, I think there's a natural filter for that so I don't sweat too much when I think about other people stealing stuff.
+So, I feel like the creative community, whether it's artists or applied artists in graphic design, advertising, film, I think there's a natural filter for that so I don't sweat too much when I think about other people stealing stuff.